-When setting career goals, most people tend to focus on their present issue.
+When setting long-term career goals, most people tend to focus on their present issues.
 Let’s say you’re looking for a job and your first goal is to get hired at a good company.
 Logically, you would sharpen up your CVand focus on improving your LinkedIn page.
 While these are great initial actions, it’s also important to look at a holistic approach to your goals.
 In this example, a person looking for a job should also think about how industry events, networking, improving their portfolio and learning additional skills will help them in the long term.

 Even if you’re not looking to move on from your current role, don’t underestimate the value of looking at all your options.
 For example, if you want to expand your client base, posting regular articles on LinkedIn will help you become known as a thought leader for your particular niche.

 Try to think outside the box when considering your career aspirations, because sometimes the best opportunities come to us unexpectedly.
 If the COVID-19 pandemic has taught us anything, it’s that, no matter what our original plans were, a positive mindset and adaptable goals can present new opportunities to improve our situation and grow even further – through a new role, a new relationship or simply a new activity.

 Author bio: Michael Deane has been working in marketing for almost a decade and has worked with a huge range of clients, which has made him knowledgeable on many different subjects.
 He has recently rediscovered a passion for writing and hopes to make it a daily habit.
 You can read more of Michael’s work at Qeedle.